 Additional information on the City's capital assets can found in Note 4 in the notes to the financial statements.

 GENERAL FUND BUDGETARY HIGHLIGHTS

-During the year ended September 30, 2014, there were no overall increases or decreases between the original and final amended budget for revenues and expenditures of the General Fund.
+During the year ended September 30, 2015, the increases or decreases between the original and final amended budget for revenues and expenditures of the General Fund were not considered material.

 GENERAL FUND HIGHLIGHTS